mantidproject/mantid/docs/source/fitfunctions/CrystalFieldSusceptibility.rst

 :math:`B_x`, :math:`B_y`, and :math:`B_z` are the components of the unit vector pointing in the direction of the applied magnetic field in this coordinate system.

+Finally, in order to account for the effect of any exchange interactions in the system which will shift the susceptiblity curve up or down (analogous to the Curie-Weiss temperature), the actual magnetic susceptibility calculated by this function is:

+.. math:: \chi^{\mathrm{eff}} = \frac{\chi(T)}{1 - \lambda \chi(T)}

+where :math:`\lambda` parameterises an effective exchange interaction and :math:`\chi` is the bare (paramagnetic Crystal Field) susceptibility.
+A negative :math:`\lambda` indicates overall antiferromagnetic interactions, whilst a positive :math:`\lambda` corresponds to overall ferromagnetic interactions.

 Example
 -------